-As you read this handbook, please take time to discuss with your child the expectations we have.
-This handbook provides general information that will help both you and your child become more familiar with our policies and procedures.
+As you read this handbook, please take time to discuss these expectations with your child.
+This handbook provides general information that will help both you and your child become more familiar with parish policies and school procedures.
 All have been put in place with the safety of our students in mind.